As promised, this week’s installment speaks to another aspect of the “how” to handle Advancement.

 In times of economic prosperity, non-profits need to significantly exceed their goals so that in times of need, they will have enough to meet the needs of their constituents, which is when non-profits are called upon to do so, since, in difficult times, people turn to non-profits for more and more help.

-As for schools, many of the schools I’ve visited with over the past fifteen years simply hope to survive another year, and they have no 3 or 5 or 10 ten year plan.
+As for schools, many of the schools I’ve visited with over the past 16 years simply hope to survive another year, and they have no 3 or 5 or 10 ten year plan.
 Unfortunately, such a mindset does not inspire those who are considering enrolling their children in a faith-based school for perhaps the next 4 years in the case of a high school, but for the next 9 or 10 years in the case of a PK-8 school.

 And that’s the real danger of short-term planning.